bonusking007/aba-public-main/README.md

 task.spawn(function()
 	while gui.Parent do
-		if not (loopAlt or loopMain) then task.wait(0.5) continue end local pad=getTeamPad()
+		if not (loopAlt or loopMain) then task.wait(0.5) continue end local pad = getTeamPad()
-		if pad and not selectingTeam and not roundPaused and not timerTpDone then task.spawn(selectTeam) end if not selectingTeam and not starting and not roundPaused and not timerTpDone then if loopAlt and not isNearCF(altCFrame,tpDistLimit) then tpAndVerify(altCFrame) elseif loopMain then
+		if pad and not selectingTeam and not roundPaused and not timerTpDone then task.spawn(selectTeam)
-				local mcf=getMainCF()
-				if not isNearCF(mcf,tpDistLimit) then tpAndVerify(mcf) end
 		end
+		if not selectingTeam and not roundPaused and not timerTpDone then if loopAlt then
+				tpToCF(altCFrame) -- TP รัวทุก tick ไม่ check distance
+			elseif loopMain and not starting then
+				local mcf = getMainCF()
+				if not isNearCF(mcf, tpDistLimit) then tpAndVerify(mcf) end end
 		end
 		task.wait(0.08)